Integrative Psychotherapy for adult children of immigrant parents, mixed and multicultural people

 Liberatory + Systemic

-Examining your struggles through the context of interlocking systems: family, society, ideology, culture, ecology, the sociopolitical + economic
+Examining and externalizing struggle through the context of interlocking systems: family, society, ideology, culture, ecology, the sociopolitical + economic

 We have complex experiences and live in complex times.
-I value supporting folks in their move towards greater authenticity and liberation.
-Together we will address internal and structural obstacles, harness your unique strengths and locate your sense of agency.
+I value supporting folks in their move towards authenticity and liberation.
+Together we can address internal and structural obstacles, harness unique strengths and locate your sense of agency.

 In therapy we can get to know your stories, examine cultural influences and release intergenerational burdens.